mbeddr/mps-platform-docs/src/doc/docs/aspects/actions.md

 !!! question "Can you create a copy-paste handler/paste wrapper for arbitrary concepts?"

     Yes, the handlers can be created for any concept, e.g. ClassConcept.
-The language containing the handler doesn't even have to be used in the model.
+You don't have to use the language containing the handler in the model.

-!!! question "How can I call the copy and paste handler programmatically?"
+!!! question "How can I call the copy-and-paste handler programmatically?"

     - Copy: `#!java DataTransferManager.getInstance().preProcessNode()`
     - Paste: `#!java DataTransferManager.getInstance().postProcessNode()`

     [CopyPasteUtil](http://127.0.0.1:63320/node?ref=r%3A84719e1a-99f6-4297-90ba-8ad2a947fa4a%28jetbrains.mps.ide.datatransfer%29%2F6299533519672638253) can help you with those two actions.

-!!! warning "I have an interface `IStatement `and two concepts `StatementA` and `StatementB` that implement the interface.
-I paste a node of concept `StatementA` into a node of concept`StatementB` into a role that accepts `IStatement`.
+!!! warning "I have an interface `IStatement `and two concepts `StatementA`, and `StatementB`, that implement the interface.
+I paste a node of concept `StatementA` into a node of concept `StatementB` into a role that accepts `IStatement`.
 Why is the paste wrapper not called?"

     A paste wrapper only modifies the pasted node if it can change the source concept to the target concept and if the pasted node is not already an instance of the target concept.
-In the described case, the node of concept `StatementA` is already an instance of `IStatement`, that's why the paste wrapper is not called.
+In the described case, the node of concept `StatementA` is already an instance of `IStatement`, and the paste wrapper is not called.